Nottoway Plantation – Why You Should NOT Tour This Plantation

 Source: Schomburg Center for Research in Black Culture, New York Public Library

-It is said that John was a nice slave owner.
-But, he was still an enslaver.
-Several enslaved people died on the ground of Nottoway plantations doing his work.
+It is said that John was a friendly slave owner.
+But he was still an enslaver.
+Several enslaved people died on the grounds of the Nottoway plantations while doing their work.
 Some even say that the grounds are still haunted by the ghosts of those enslaved people today.
 And in some cases, the “resort” is marketed as a haunted mansion.

 Controversy and Criticism